JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 # The drawing model

-The underlying drawing model is that you make shapes, and add points to paths, and these are filled and/or stroked, using the current *graphics state*, which specifies colors, line thicknesses, scale, orientation, opacity, and so on.
+The underlying drawing model is that you build paths, and these are filled and/or stroked, using the current *graphics state*, which specifies colors, line thicknesses, scale, orientation, opacity, and so on.

 You can modify the current graphics state by transforming/rotating/scaling it, setting color and style parameters, and so on.

 Many of the drawing functions have an *action* argument.
 This can be `:none`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, or `:path`.
-The default is `:none`.
+The default is `:none`, which is usually equivalent to `:path`, ie. add to the path.

 Subsequent graphics use the new state, but the graphics you've already drawn are unchanged.
-The [`gsave`](@ref) and [`grestore`](@ref) functions (or the `@layer .... ` macro) let you create new temporary graphics states,

-It's useful to be able to operate on graphic shapes before they're drawn: many shape-drawing functions accept a `vertices=true` option, which returns a list of coordinates rather than placing them directly on the drawing.

 The main Julia data types you'll encounter in Luxor are: